Opening a Dental Clinic

 However, it’s important to note that in order for you to be paid fairly, you will need to provide a record of your business’ income and expenses, which will be used to calculate a just estimate for compensation.

 Professional Liability Insurance

 Also known as malpractice insurance or errors and omissions insurance, it’s a must for practitioners of different professions.
 This is because years of training and experience are not an absolute guarantee against any mishap that could happen as a direct result of either poor judgment or a negligent act.

-For a dental professional’s standpoint, a lawsuit can arise from but not limited to the following:
+From a dental professional’s standpoint, a lawsuit can arise from but is not limited to the following:

 - Nerve damage